Thousand Trails: History

-The company was founded by Milt Kuolt in 1969 with one campground in Chehalis, Washington.
+The company was founded by Milt Kuolt in 1969 with one campground in Chehalis, Washington, officially opening in 1972.
 In 1979, Kuolt made Thousand Trails a publicly traded corporation.
 Kuolt would go on to found the airline Horizon Air, which he sold in 1986 to Alaska Airlines.

 In 1991, Thousand Trails and another membership campground company, NACO (National American Corporation), both came under the umbrella of the newly formed USTrails, Inc. (which took the name Thousand Trails, Inc., in 1996).
 Concurrent with this consolidation, USTrails filed for Chapter 11 bankruptcy in May 1991.

 In 1999, Thousand Trails, Inc. purchased the holding company that owned Leisure Time Resorts of America, Inc., a network of ten membership campgrounds in Washington and Oregon.
 Since that time, ownership has changed repeatedly: the private equity firm of Kohlberg & Co. purchased Thousand Trails for $113 million in 2003, Privileged Access Gp.
 Corp. of Frisco, Texas, bought it in 2006, and Equity Lifestyle Properties bought it in 2008.

+Thousand Trails began a program in the mid-2000s known as "Club Blazer", an education initiative to teach children environmental protection and stewardship.
+The company publishes its own magazine, TrailBlazer.

+Chehalis campground

+The first resort, the Chehalis Thousand Trails location was first begun on 640 acre and by the late 1970s, contained a pool and lodge.
+As of 2007, the campground is part of a nature reserve and contains 3,000 camp sites, a 100 foot Slip 'N Slide, and an open area known as Roy Rogers' Field, named in honor of the company's first spokesperson.